addyosmani/backbone-fundamentals/chapters/06-extensions.md

 As we've seen, Backbone provides a great set of building blocks for our JavaScript applications.
 It gives us the core constructs that are needed to build small to mid-sized apps, organize jQuery DOM events, or create single page apps that support mobile devices and large scale enterprise needs.
 But Backbone is not a complete framework.
 It's a set of building blocks that leaves much of the application design, architecture, and scalability to the developer, including memory management, view management, and more.

-[MarionetteJS](http://marionettejs.com) (a.k.a Backbone.Marionette) provides many of the features that the non-trivial application developer needs, above what Backbone itself provides.
+[MarionetteJS](http://marionettejs.com) (a.k.a.
+Backbone.Marionette) provides many of the features that the non-trivial application developer needs, above what Backbone itself provides.
 It is a composite application library that aims to simplify the construction of large scale applications.
 It does this by providing a collection of common design and implementation patterns found in the applications that the creator, [Derick Bailey](http://lostechies.com/derickbailey/), and many other [contributors](https://github.com/marionettejs/backbone.marionette/graphs/contributors) have been using to build Backbone apps.

 Marionette's key benefits include: